El Mundo · White Paper

 draft-rodriguez-grana-mundo-lexicon-01.

-- D-001 — Phase-0 design accommodates four concurrent pilots: a geothermal pilot, two frac-completions pilots in different jurisdictions, and a high-frequency wireline pilot.
+- D-001 · Phase 0 design accommodates four concurrent pilots: a geothermal pilot, two frac and completions pilots in different jurisdictions, and a high-frequency wireline pilot.

-rci-ascii-to-mqttv1. - D-005 — Phase 1 advances along two tracks in parallel: continued expansion of RCI's Oil & Gas Data Platform (substrate deployment) + geothermal methodology adoption (planning-and-reporting platform that uses the methodology's concepts without deploying the field tier).
+rci-ascii-to-mqttv1. - D-005 · Phase 1 advances along two tracks in parallel: continued expansion of RCI's Oil & Gas Data Platform as substrate deployment, plus geothermal methodology adoption as a platform for planning and reporting that uses the methodology's concepts without deploying the field tier.

-- D-006 — Field-tier mesh: NATS with JetStream for the Cuadrilla.
+- D-006 · Mesh in the field tier: NATS with JetStream for the Cuadrilla.

-- D-007 — Egress policy: config knob + nftables firewall enforcement on Aperos.
+- D-007 · Egress policy: a config knob plus enforcement by the nftables firewall on Aperos.

-- D-021 — Lifecycle-state model for versioned lineages: at-most-one-active per lineage; supersession atomic; soft-delete derived; rollback as re-registration.
+- D-021 · Lifecycle state model for versioned lineages: at most one active per lineage; supersession atomic; soft deletion derived; rollback as re-registration.

 This paper is intended for publication at https://www.roderickc.com/pueblo/white-paper.
 Internal codenames are used throughout because the vocabulary is the architecture; commercial naming is a separate, deferred decision.